 \subsection{Contribution of This Work}

-In comparison to the existing registration-based and adversarial methods, this work presents a conditional denoising diffusion framework.
+In comparison to the existing registration based and adversarial methods, this work presents a conditional denoising diffusion framework.
 The method has been designed for sCT images generation, where the mapping between CBCT and CT is learned without the need for deformable priors or adversarial training.
-The method makes use of a time-conditioned, group-equivariant U-Net denoiser (via \texttt{e2cnn}) that operates on the 2D axial slices with discrete rotational equivariance (cyclic C4 symmetry).
-The self-attention blocks have been integrated for capturing the long-range spatial dependencies.
-The training part minimizes the non-adversarial hybrid objective that combines mean square error (MSE) and a structural similarity index (SSIM).
-These are adopted on the predicted noise, and the inference employs the variance-correct reverse diffusion.
+The method makes use of a time conditioned, group equivariant U-Net denoiser (via \texttt{e2cnn}) that operates on the 2D axial slices with discrete rotational equivariance (cyclic C4 symmetry).
+The self attention blocks have been integrated for capturing the long range spatial dependencies.
+The training part minimizes the non adversarial hybrid objective that combines mean square error (MSE) and a structural similarity index (SSIM).
+These are adopted on the predicted noise, and the inference employs the variance correct reverse diffusion.
 The evaluations have been conducted on the SynthRAD2025 Head \& Neck dataset \cite{Thummerer2025SynthRAD2025}.
-The patient wise split of 80/20 has been used while making both slices and volume-wise metrics to be reported.
-The contributions of the work thus include 1) a conditional DDPM framework for CBCT-to-CT synthesis that performs slice-wise synthesis with volume-wise analysis; 2) a group-equivariant, attention-enhanced, time-conditioned U-Net denoiser (via \texttt{e2cnn}) with CBCT concatenation at every time-step, ensuring orientation-consistent reconstructions and 3) a stable, non-adversarial training objective combining pixel-wise losses (MSE and SSIM) on predicted noise.
-This is carried out along with an HU-preserving preprocessing/post-processing pipeline.
+The patient wise split of 80/20 has been used while making both slices and volume wise metrics to be reported.
+The contributions of the work thus include 1) a conditional DDPM framework for CBCT to CT synthesis that performs slice wise synthesis with volume wise analysis; 2) a group equivariant, attention enhanced, time conditioned U-Net denoiser (via \texttt{e2cnn}) with CBCT concatenation at every time step, ensuring orientation consistent reconstructions and 3) a stable, non adversarial training objective combining pixel wise losses (MSE and SSIM) on predicted noise.
+This is carried out along with an HU preserving preprocessing/post processing pipeline.

-Several experiments have been conducted on the SynthRAD2025 (Head \& Neck) that demonstrated that the attention-enhanced diffusion model outperforms both a baseline diffusion model (without attention) and a CycleGAN baseline across SSIM, PSNR, MSE, and MAE.
+Several experiments have been conducted on the SynthRAD2025 (Head \& Neck) that demonstrated that the attention enhanced diffusion model outperforms both a baseline diffusion model (without attention) and a CycleGAN baseline across SSIM, PSNR, MSE, and MAE.
 In addition, the model preserved the clinically relevant structures, including the mandible, airway, and cervical spine.